-- Depending on which specialism has been applied for, students will be invited to participate in workshops, auditions or meetings with at least two members of The BRIT School staff, usually followed by a structured discussion. - The applicant will be informed of the format at least two weeks before the due date and whether s/he has to prepare anything or bring anything to the session. - All applicants for a particular specialism will go through the same procedure (e.g. all dance students will have a workshop, all art students a viewing of work and a meeting). - The session, whether it is a workshop, audition or meeting, is intended to be with, and for the benefit of, the applicant.
+- members of The BRIT School staff, usually followed by a structured discussion. - The applicant will be informed of the format at least two weeks before the due date and whether they have to prepare anything or bring anything to the session. - All applicants for a particular specialism will go through the same procedure (e.g. all dance students will have a workshop, all art students a viewing of work and a meeting). - The session, whether it is a workshop, audition or meeting, is intended to be with, and for the benefit of, the applicant.
 Therefore, parents/guardians are requested not to participate.
-However, parents/ guardians of KS4 applicants are expected to attend the structured discussion which may follow in case practical issues of travel, accommodation and attendance need to be discussed.
-Parents/guardians of Post 16 applicants are also welcome to attend this structured discussion. - The cycle of workshops/auditions/meetings will start in December 2020 and will continue up to the end of April 2021.
+However, parents/guardians of KS4 applicants are expected to attend the structured discussion which may follow in case practical issues of travel, accommodation and attendance need to be discussed.
+Parents/guardians of Post 16 applicants are also welcome to attend this structured discussion. - The cycle of workshops/auditions/meetings will start in December 2021 and will continue up to the end of April 2022.
 Additional dates may be added after this, depending upon application numbers.
-KS4 workshops and meetings will take place over a fixed two day period on Thursday 4th March 2021 and Friday 5th March 2021 only.
-Please note we will be unable to see KS4 applicants at any other time.

-The date given for a workshop/meeting cannot be changed unless it is for a previously arranged hospital appointment or public exam (not mock).
-Please include any dates and supporting documentation concerning unavailability with your application form.
+KS4 workshops and meetings will take place over a fixed three day period from Wednesday 2nd March 2022 to Friday 4th March 2022 only.
+Please note we will be unable to see KS4 applicants at any other time. - The date given for a workshop/meeting cannot be changed unless it is for a previously arranged hospital appointment or public exam (not mock).